EzTaah/ManVSZombies/README.md

 # ManVsZombie

-A 2D shooter game developed using the [Raylib](https://www.raylib.com/) library.
+A 2D top-down game where a player character can move, wield a weapon, and eliminate zombies.
+The game is currently under development.

 ## Features
+- 2D top-down view
+- Collision detection
-- /
+- Zombie adversaries

 ### Keys
 - Use `Z` `Q` `S` `D` to move the player.